-It’s hard to believe almost 15 years have passed since we opened our doors.
+It’s hard to believe 17 years have passed since we opened our doors.
 We’ve had a lot of accomplishments over those years and we continue to develop new programming to highlight our community.

 But perhaps our biggest impacts on East Midtown are unseen.